augustohernandez/bachelor_thesis_ROS_arduino_braccio/README.md

-# Bachelor Thesis on the integration of the Arduino robotic arm Braccio into a ROS framework and RFID.
+# Bachelor Thesis on the integration of the Arduino robotic arm Braccio into a ROS framework and PLC SIEMENS S7 1200.